thim81/asyncapi-format/readme.md

 Next to the ordering & formatting, the CLI provides additional options to filter fields & parts of the AsyncAPI document based on flags, tags, operations and operationID's.

-This `asyncapi-format` CLI is based on [openapi-format](https://github.com/thim81/openapi-format) as a separate package to allow customisation specific for AsyncAPI use-cases.

 ## Table of content
 * [Use-cases](#use-cases)
 * [Features](#features)